Polyrhachis: Ecology

-Some species are found to be social parasites of different ant genera; Polyrachis lemalidens is a good example.
-They live in the Korean Peninsula, China and other parts of northeastern Asia.
-Their nuptial flight occurs during late September to late November depending on the climate.
-After flight queen dealates search for host colonies.
-Usually Camponotus japonicus is the host but especially in Korea, their main host is Camponotus atrox.
+Some species are found to be social parasites of different ant genera; Polyrachis lamellidens is an excellent example.
+They live in the Korean Peninsula, China, and other parts of northeastern Asia.
+Their nuptial flight occurs from late September to late November depending on the climate.
+After the flight, the dealate queens search for host colonies.
+Usually, Camponotus japonicus is the host; however Camponotus atrox is the main host in Korea.
 Korean antkeepers say that they even take on to Formica japonica and Camponotus quadrinotatus.
-Once they find a host colony, they attack small workers hanging out and 'copying' their pheromones.
-After doing that multiple times to multiple ants, they sneak into the nest and keep 'copying.'
-Then whether they hibernate or not, they eventually go to the Host Queen's chamber.
-Then they become tiny vampires, literally.
-They take onto the queen, bites its neck subduing it, sucks blood, 'Copy' pheromone.
-And eventually and literally cuts the neck of the host queen.
-This process usually lasts for 2–4 days but can last over 2 weeks.
-After that is much the same to other social parasites.
+Once the newly mated queens find a host colony, they attack small workers and acquire their pheromones.
+After repeating this process to multiple ants, they sneak into the nest and pretend to be a colony member.
+Then, whether they hibernate or not, they eventually go to the host queen's chamber.
+They reach the queen, biting its neck, subduing it, and inheriting its pheromones.
+Eventually, it cuts the neck of the host queen.
+This process usually lasts 2–4 days but can take over 2 weeks.
+After this process, its actions are similar to those of other social parasites.

-Other species exhibiting social parasitism include Polyrhachis lama and Polyrhachis loweryi, which intrude other ants colonies of different subfamilies, some permanently living within the host colonies.
+Other species exhibiting social parasitism include Polyrhachis lama and Polyrhachis loweryi, which intrude other ants' colonies of different subfamilies, some permanently living within the host colonies.

+Subgenera

+As of 2024, Polyrhachis contains 13 subgenera.